cllebrun/cllebrun.github.io/labs/1.2 Lab Node.js - Cloud Foundry - Watson/README.md

 + How to deploy a new Cloud Foundry app based on Node.js runtime
 + How to run a Node.js app locally
-+ How to create a new database service
++ How to create and use a Watson service.
 + How to use the Cloud Foundry Command Line Interface